Demand managed funding calls

 - Where an internal process is required, RIS distributes the bids to the internal review panel for their consideration.

-- The internal review panel meeting is held, chaired by the Vice-Principal (Research, Collections and Innovation) to discuss the applications.
+- The internal review panel meeting is held, chaired by the Vice-Principal (Research, Collections and Innovation), or a member of the Research Excellence Board (REB) or Principal's Office to discuss the applications.

-- All applicants, RBD and FAS are informed of the outcome of the internal review process.
+- The nominating School or Applicant, RBD and FAS are informed of the outcome of the internal review process.

 -